BlueHost vs. SiteGround 2023: Side-by-Side Comparison

 Almost all the hosting provider give some exclusive freebies to new customers like domain name, marketing credits, and hosting discounts.
 BlueHost award you a free domain name for the first year when you buy web hosting account for at least one year.
 So, it is a flat $12 saving.

 While SiteGround recently made a change and excluded free domain names from all the shared hosting plans.
 So, if you planned to use SG for hosting your website then buy a domain separately.
-You can find the top 10 best domain registrar here.

 Web storage is an online place where you upload or store all of your website’s files like PHP, HTML, CSS, Images, Videos, and Java Scripts, etc. Both BlueHost and SiteGround don’t allow unlimited storage space for the basic plan.
 Even though, SiteGround doesn’t offer unlimited storage for the higher plans.
 Although, BlueHost let you store unlimited data in “Plus” and “Prime” plans.